UX Design8-minute read

 The Best Information Architecture Tools

-Lucidchart is another great tool that provides a slightly better experience than Draw.io and has additional benefits like pre-built templates, many more integrations, a mobile app (rated at 2.5 stars on the App Store), and support for enterprise.
+Lucidchart is another great tool that provides a slightly better experience than Draw.io and has additional benefits like prebuilt templates, many more integrations, a mobile app, and support for enterprise.
+Lucidchart has also introduced AI-assisted features that can help teams generate diagrams and organize information during early-stage planning.

 draw.io an online tool for building information architecture

-Omnigraffle and Visio are long-time industry mainstays and work excellently for building and maintaining an IA design, though Visio is online only (the older offline version is Windows-only) whereas Omnigraffle is Mac-only and requires separate purchases for the MacOS and iOS versions.
-OmniGraffle has one benefit over the major competitors in that it provides JavaScript and AppleScript automation, which for most designers may be unnecessary, but typically, full-time information architects appreciate it.
+OmniGraffle and Visio are long-time industry mainstays and work excellently for building and maintaining an IA design, though Visio is primarily Windows-based but also available through Microsoft 365 on the web, while OmniGraffle is Mac-only and requires separate purchases for the macOS and iOS versions.
+OmniGraffle has one benefit over the major competitors in that it provides JavaScript and AppleScript automation, which may be unnecessary for most designers, but full-time information architects typically appreciate it.

 Information Architecture Best Practices